Financial-Times/ft-origami/docs/syntax/scss.md

 	- BAD: `.o-thing h1 span`
 * Avoid specificity wars.
 Don’t use increased specificity to overcome an existing overly-specific selector - make the existing one less specific, or use new class names.

-## Naming conventions
+## Encapsulation

+SASS does not have proper encapsulation or scope, so strict adherence to namespacing rules is essential.

+* Selectors, SASS variables, mixins and functions must be namespaced with the name of the module.
+    - GOOD: `$o-gallery-thumb-width`, `@mixin oGalleryCalculatePadding()`
+    - BAD: `$thumb-width`, `@mixin calculatePadding()`
+* Modules *must not* set or modify any CSS or SASS element in another module's namespace.
-* Classes that mark the outer element of a module component *must* have the same name as the module (which will start with `o-`).
-The `o-` prefix *should* not be used by product developers for their own CSS.
+* Classes that mark the outer element of a module component *must* have the same name as the module.
-* Classes that are not restricted to a module root *must* be named `o-{classname}`, which may be different from the name of the module.
-For example, a module called `o-typography` may contain a class called `o-allcaps`.
 * Classes that style elements within a module root element should use single selectors based on [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), especially if the component might contain other components (eg in the case of a 'grid' component), to avoid one component's styles affecting the appearance of a component within it.
 Where a component can never contain any child components (eg a 'tweet' component or a 'gallery' component), they may instead choose to use simple class names and increase specificity with the module root selector as a parent.
-* SASS variables, mixins and functions are global (within all SASS files being processed at one time), so name them to avoid conflicts.
-    - GOOD: `$o-gallery-thumb-width`, `@mixin oGalleryCalculatePadding()`
-    - BAD: `$thumb-width`, `@mixin calculatePadding()`

 ## State